Paris is a city most people never forget.

 The most economical option for getting to Paris is usually by bus, but of course, you must be already located in Europe to take advantage of this option!
 FlixBus is a highly regarded bus company serving many destinations in Europe.

-Where to Stay in Paris – Paris Hotels
+Where to Stay in Paris – Paris s

+I have found that the best place to stay in Paris, especially if you’re a first-time visitor, is in the 1st arrondissement.
 Paris is roughly shaped in a circle, with a river dividing it in two.
 If this is your first time in Paris, then I recommend staying as close to the center, north of the river, as possible.
-Most of the major monuments are in the very center, and slightly west of the center.
+Most of the major monuments are in the very center and slightly west of the center.

 Prices for hotels will vary depending on the season you visit.
 Here are the hotels I recommend based on your budget: